How To Buy Dividend Stocks in Australia For Passive Income

 11. Important Terminologies Used In Dividend Investing

-• Dividend Data: Dividend data gives you the details of the recent or all cash dividend payments made by the company: Dividend amount (a percentage of company earnings, Dividend record date, Dividend Ex-date, and dividend payable date.
+• Dividend Data: Dividend data gives you the details of the company's recent or all cash dividend payments: the Dividend amount (a percentage of company earnings), the Dividend record date, the Dividend Expiration Date, and the dividend payable date.
 You only need to search for the company code on the ASX to view the dividend details.

 • Record Date: As with any stock you buy, it takes two business to arrive in the Demat account and settle.
 The Record Date is two business days after the ex-dividend date.
 On this date, a company closes its stock register (usually around 5 p.m.) to finalise registered stockholders eligible for the current dividend.

-• Payment Date: As the name suggests, this is the date a company pays the dividend to its stockholder who had its shares in their Demat account on the record date.
-It is usually 2 to 3 weeks post Record Date.
+• Payment Date: As the name suggests, this is the date a company pays the dividend to its stockholders who had the shares in their Demat account on the record date.
+It is usually 2 to 3 weeks after the Record Date.

 • Dividend Reinvestment Plan: Some stock brokers provide an automated feature that enables users to reinvest the dividend earned to receive new shares in the company.
 Some brokers even offer incentives such as discounts on the average share price over a period and don't charge any trading or brokerage fees.
 Investors can buy more shares and earn more dividend payments next time using this passive investing strategy.
 As their shareholding increases, they get more benefits of "Compounding" from their dividend payments.

-• Cash Dividend Payout Ratio: A cash dividend ratio and the simple payout ratio help investors understand a dividend's sustainability in the company.
-It is the percentage of operating cash flows of a company minus free cash flow or capital expenses.
+• Cash Dividend Payout Ratio: A cash dividend ratio and the simple payout ratio help investors understand a dividend's sustainability in a company.
+It is the percentage of a company's operating cash flows minus free cash flow or capital expenses.

 • Dividend Payout Ratio: Dividends are paid based on the company's profit quarterly/semiannually/ annually and its current free cash reserves.
-The dividend payout ratio gives an idea to investors of how easily the company can afford to pay its dividend.
-You can calculate the payout ratio when dividing the yearly dividend per share by the earnings per share (EPS).
+The dividend payout ratio gives investors an idea of how easily the company can afford to pay its dividend.
+You can calculate the payout ratio by dividing the yearly dividend per share by the earnings per share (EPS).

 • Dividend Yield: The dividend yield is a percentage that helps investors compare returns on investment of different companies.
 Dividend Yield (in %) = Dividends paid over the last 12 months/ Current stock price.